-This policy was first published December 2016.
+This policy was reviewed in February 2024.
 It will be actively promoted and disseminated.
 This will be done via the school's website, in the school's prospectus and hard copies made available for parents.
 All school staff will have a copy to read and must ensure they sign to say they have done so.